Appian-BPM-v3-0-c1/xavier-p1/README.md

 # xavier-p1

-Project Name:
+Project Name

   CONTACT Sporting Goods

-Description:
+Description

   This project is the backend portion of a sporting goods store website.
 The store has multiple store locations, departments, and items to choose from for a user.
 All users can access this online store; however, the user type determines a user's level of accessibility of the website.

-User types:
+User types

-  Default (store customer)
+  Default (store customer):
     •	Create an account
     •	Log in and out of their accounts
     •	Browse through, search, and select different store locations